dasamritam/amritamwebpage.github.io/publications.md

 1. M. Farjadnia, **A. Fontan**, A. Russo, K. H. Johansson, and M. Molinari, What influences occupants' behavior in residential buildings?
 An experimental study on window operation in the KTH Live-In Lab, 7th IEEE Conference on Control Technology and Applications (CCTA), Bridgetown, Barbados, August 16-18, 2023

-1. **A. Fontan**, M. Farjadnia, J. Llewellyn, C. Katzeff, M. Molinari, V. Cvetkovic, and K. H. Johansson, Social interactions for a sustainable lifestyle: The design of an experimental case study, 22nd IFAC World Congress, July 2023
+1. **A. Fontan**, M. Farjadnia, J. Llewellyn, C. Katzeff, M. Molinari, V. Cvetkovic, and K. H. Johansson, Social interactions for a sustainable lifestyle: The design of an experimental case study, 22nd IFAC World Congress, Yokohama, Japan, July 2023

 1. L. Wang, **A. Fontan**, Y. Hong, G. Shi, and Claudio Altafini, Multi-agent consensus over signed graphs with switching topology, 20th European Control Conference (ECC), London, UK, July 2022